BSE on MoS2: solvers

 %

-• BSENGexx: cutoff for bare exchange interaction \(V\) for the summations over reciprocal lattice vectors
+• BSENGexx: cutoff on the summations over reciprocal lattice vectors for the bare exchange interaction \(V\);

-• BSENGBlk: cutoff for screened interaction \(W\) for the summations over reciprocal lattice vectors
+• BSENGBlk: cutoff on the summations over reciprocal lattice vectors for the screened interaction \(W\);

-• BSEBands: range of quasiparticle states – identified by their band indices - that define the basis of electron–hole pairs used to describe excitonic states in the chosen energy window.
+• BSEBands: range of quasiparticle states – identified by their band indices – that defines the basis of electron–hole pairs used to describe excitonic states in the chosen energy window.

 In our case, since the system has 26 occupied bands, we select bands 23–30, corresponding to four valence and four conduction bands.
 This choice leads to a total of 4×4=16 valence–conduction band pairs.